ome/omero-cli-transfer/README.md

 The syntax for specifying objects is: `<object>:<id>` where `<object>` can be `Image`, `Project`, `Dataset`, `Plate` or `Screen`. `Project` is assumed if `<object>:` is omitted.
 A file path needs to be provided; a tar file with the contents of the packet will be created at the specified path.

 Currently, only MapAnnotations, Tags, FileAnnotations and CommentAnnotations are packaged into the transfer pack.
-All kinds of ROI should work.
+All kinds of ROI (except Masks) should work.

 Note that, if you are packing a `Plate` or `Screen`, default OMERO settings prevent you from downloading Plates and you will generate an empty pack file if you do so.
 If you want to generate a pack file from these entities, you will need to set `omero.policy.binary_access` appropriately.